Shoshone Lake Solo Canoe Camping

 Shoshone: Camp, Dinner and Reading

 At first impression, Shoshone felt much larger than Lewis Lake.
-Shoshone is shaped like an hourglass with an east and west section, joined by the "Narrows."
+Shoshone is shaped like an hourglass.
+Its east and west sections are joined by the "Narrows."

-Every guidebook advises against an open-water crossing of Shoshone's east side.
-In general, lakes should be navigated by self-propelled vessels along shorelines where possible.
-Unpredictable mountain weather kicks up swells in short order and self-propelled vessels move too slowly to get out of harm's way.
-If capsized, boaters can face miles of open-water swimming in frigid water—without a wetsuit, that generally doesn't work out well.
+Every guidebook advises against open-water crossings of Shoshone's east section.
+In general, self-propelled vessels should follow shorelines.
+Unpredictable mountain weather can create swells quickly and self-propelled vessels move too slowly to get to safety.
+If capsized, boaters face miles of open-water swimming in frigid water – without a wetsuit, it can be fatal.

-I had a couple hours before sunset and a ~mile to site 8Q7 along the southest shore of Shoshone (between Lewis River Channel and Moose Creek).
-Shoshone Lake was calm in that southeast corner; any afternoon winds died down by my evening arrival.
-I passed two camps with boats visible on shore, but no parties still on the water.
+I had a couple hours before sunset and a ~mile to site 8Q7 – along the southeast shore of Shoshone, between Lewis River Channel and Moose Creek.
+Shoshone Lake was calm.
+Any afternoon winds died down by my evening arrival.
+I passed two camps with boats visible on the shore.

 Each campsite is marked with a small blaze-orange marker atop a sign with the site number.
 The markers are easy to spot within 100 feet of shore.
 By 7:30pm, I landed at 8Q7 and started setting up camp.

-I found the bear pole on the west side of the campsite just before the open-air pit toilet, overlooking the marsh behind camp.
-Campsites are spread out enough to be very private.
-Pit toilets in backcountry sites are a luxury that avert digging holes (and hoping prior parties didn't get lazy).
-In busiest parks like Yellowstone and Grand Teton, backcountry waste can become a nuisance.
+I found the bear pole on the west side of the campsite.
+Beyond the pole, I found a trail to an open-air pit toilet, overlooking a marsh behind camp.
+Campsites are spread out and very private.
+A pit toilet is a luxury.
+The alternative is digging holes and hoping prior parties weren't lazy.
+In busy parks like Yellowstone and Grand Teton, backcountry waste can add up.

-Bear safety 101: set your tent 100 yards away from your cooking area and any attractants (toothpaste, sunscreen, bug spray, etc.).
-If you don't have a bear keg, you'll want to suspend a bag with all cooking supplies and attractants from the bear pole or a high branch if not available.
-Black bears climb well, so my preference is a bear keg.
-For backpacking trips, parachord and a bear pole can be less burdensome.
+Bear tip: Set your tent 100 yards away from your cooking area and any attractants (toothpaste, sunscreen, bug spray, etc.).
+If you don't have a bear keg, hang a bag with cooking supplies and attractants from the bear pole or a high branch.
+Black bears climb well, so I prefer a bear keg.
+For backpacking trips, paracord and a bear pole are less burdensome.

 I pitched my tent, laid out a sleeping pad / bag and inflated by camp pillow.
-Temperatures were dropping with the sun, so I changed into sweats and a puffer.
+Temperatures dropped along with the sun, so I changed into sweats and a puffer.

-Then I headed back to the cooking area to start boiling water with my Coleman camp stove.
+I headed back to the cooking area to boil water with my Coleman camp stove.
 I had two Mountain House dehydrated meals from 2011 as Plan A and some granola bars as Plan B. Dinner ended up perfectly timed with sunset.

-The lake was still, glowing orange in the dusk.
-After cleaning up and packing food in the bear keg, I settled into the Chillbo Shwaggins inflatable lounger.
-Originally bought as a joke for my Midtown New York office, the lounger's come in handy a few times out west.
-Happy hours at String Lake in Grand Teton, wine nights in Russ Garaman, and now, a couple sunset chapters of American Canopy on Shoshone Lake.
+The lake was still and glowed orange in the dusk.
+After cleaning up and packing food in the bear keg, I settled into the Chillbo Shwaggins.
+I originally bought the inflatable lounger as a joke for my Manhattan office.
+Since then, it's come in handy for happy hours at String Lake in Grand Teton, wine nights in Russ Garaman, and now, a couple sunset chapters of American Canopy on Shoshone Lake.

 I'd rank that sunset as one my most surreal moments in the mountains.

-And when the orange glow faded, a sky full of stars took the baton.
-Some of my most vivid night skies have been in Yellowstone—about as far from city lights as you can get in the Lower 48.
+When the orange glow faded, a starlit sky took the baton.
+My most vivid night skies have been in Yellowstone – as far from city lights as you can get in the Lower 48.

 At ~10pm, I settled into my tent.